 I’d say that if any kitchen gadget could inspire addiction like this, the Spiralizer would probably rank at the top of the list.
 You’ll know what I mean if you’ve ever stood there at your kitchen counter turning the crank and watching the fun noodle-shaped veggie slices that result.
 You do one zucchini and get quite a giggle out of it, especially the somewhat phallic-looking zucchini core that results.
 Then you do another zuke, and another, and soon you have a huge pile of spirally low carb zucchini noodles taking over your counter.
 But you can’t stop, won’t stop, because it’s simply too much fun.
 You find yourself eyeing every fruit and vegetable in the house, wondering how that would fare on your spiral cutter.
 Really, it’s a sickness.

-Or if you simply want to make this soup without one, you can.
+If you simply want to make this soup without a spiralizer, you can.
 Just julienne your zucchini into long thin strips or into matchsticks.
 They may not be all spirally but it will still taste great!

 Paleo Thai Chicken Zoodle Soup